PHOENIX PEDESTRIAN ACCIDENT LAWYER

 Whether you are the driver or the pedestrian in this situation, if you were not the guilty party, you may be able to recover damages for your injuries.
 However, because Arizona is a comparative negligence state, the damages may be reduced proportionately to the claimant’s degree of fault.
 This means that if a jury finds both parties to hold partial fault, they will assign a percentage to each, for which they are only responsible for that percentage of fault attributed to them.

 Compensatory damages that the injured party may be able to recover include the following:

 - Includes present and future bills or fees and costs of therapy, rehab, surgery, prescriptions, etc.

 - Funeral expenses, if applicable

-If you sustain injuries in a pedestrian accident, it is important that you seek assistance from an experienced legal counsel in Phoenix.
+If you sustain injuries in a pedestrian accident, it is important that you seek assistance from experienced legal counsel in Phoenix.
 A pedestrian accident lawyer will assist and guide you through all legal aspects of your case.
 Many cases like this require serious litigation and negotiation to ensure you receive the compensation you deserve and are entitled to.
-Whether the case is settled before trial or makes it all the way to court, your attorney will be there every step of the way ensuring you reach your settlement’s full potential.
+Whether the case is settled before trial or makes it all the way to court, your attorney will be there every step of the way, ensuring you reach your settlement’s full potential.

 Our pedestrian accident lawyers at Ybarra Maldonado Law Group offer aggressive, unmatched representation.
 We are dedicated to fighting on our client’s behalf to ensure they receive the best possible outcome for their case.
 If you or a loved one received injuries in a pedestrian accident, call the best pedestrian accident lawyer in Phoenix at 602-910-4040 to schedule your free consultation.